neccoin/newera/README.md

 <br>
 <br>

-#### OpenNew Era - Ethereum Light Client Based on POS Network
+#### Open New Era - Ethereum Light Client Based on POS Network

 <br>
 <br>

 ```
-OpenNEW ERA is the fastest, lightest, and most secure Ethereum client developed based on a fast PoS network without permission.
+OpenNew Era is the fastest, lightest, and most secure Ethereum client developed based on a fast PoS network without permission.
 It has a lightweight identity protocol and a stability protocol.
 It uses the Rust programming language.
 It is licensed under GPLv3 and can be used for all Ethereum needs.
 Specifically, the lightweight identity protocol means that it can match the hash value of the public key and the mobile phone number, thereby allowing encrypted currency to be sent to any mobile phone number, which eliminates many barriers to encrypted currency transactions.
-A simple smart phone can act as a node in the NEW ERA network, which is achieved through fast synchronization of ultra-light clients.
+A simple smart phone can act as a node in the New Era network, which is achieved through fast synchronization of ultra-light clients.

 · Clean, modular code base, easy to customize